Assistive Technology for VI

 Are there any other fees I should know about?

 There are several university fees that you will be asked to pay as you go along, including an application fee, new student fee, and graduation fee.
-In addition, you will have to apply for and pay fees to ACVREP for the CATIS examination and certification.
+In addition, if you choose to pursue certification you will have to apply for and pay fees to ACVREP for the CATIS examination and certification.

 CATIS Eligibility Fee: $130.00